 Industry-wide fluctuations in the computer marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
 A large portion of our Computing and Graphics revenue is focused on the consumer desktop PC and notebook segments, which have in the past experienced a decline driven by, among other factors, the adoption of smaller and other form factors, increased competition and changes in replacement cycles.
-The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation®4.
-Sony PlayStation®4 Pro, Microsoft® Xbox OneTM S and Microsoft® Xbox OneTM S and Microsoft® Xbox OneTM X game console systems and next generation consoles for Sony and Microsoft, worldwide.
+The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation®5, Microsoft® Xbox Series S and Microsoft® Xbox Series X game console systems and next generation consoles for Sony and Microsoft, worldwide.
 In addition, the GPU market has at times seen elevated demand due to the application of GPU products to cryptocurrency mining.
 For example, our GPU revenue has been affected in part by the volatility of the cryptocurrency mining market.
 Demand for cryptocurrency has changed and is likely to continue to change quickly.
-For example, China and South Korea have instituted restrictions on cryptocurrency trading and the valuations of the currencies, and corresponding interest in mining of such currencies are subject to significant fluctuations.
-Alternatively, countries may create, or in the case of China are creating, their own cryptocurrencies or equivalents that could also impact interest in mining.
+For example, South Korea has instituted restrictions on cryptocurrency trading and the valuations of the currencies and China has banned such activities, and corresponding interest in mining of such currencies are subject to significant fluctuations.
+Alternatively, countries have created and may continue to create their own cryptocurrencies or equivalents that could also impact interest in mining.
 If we are unable to manage the risks related to the volatility of the cryptocurrency mining market, our GPU business could be materially adversely affected.